 The hyperphrase.
-A second theoretical idea-the 'hyperphrase'-is crucial for analyzing these alignments and maintenances, and how they are attained in complex multi-party meetings.
+A second theoretical idea-the 'hyperphrase'-is crucial for analyzing how these alignments and maintenances are attained in complex multi-party meetings.
 A hyperphrase is a nexus of converging, interweaving processes that cannot be totally untangled.
 We approach the hyperphrase through a multi-modal structure comprising verbal and non-verbal (gaze, gesture) data.

-To illustrate the concept, we shall examine one such phrase from a study carried out jointly by Francis Quek, Mary Harper and David McNeill (the 'Wombats study').
+To illustrate the concept, I shall examine one such phrase from a study carried out jointly with Francis Quek and Mary Harper (the 'Wombats study').
 This hyperphrase implies a communicative pulse structured on the verbal, gestural, and gaze levels simultaneously.
-The hyperphrase began part way into the verbal text (# is an audible breath pause, / is a silent pause, is a self-interruption):
+The hyperphrase began part way into the verbal text (# is an audible breath pause, / is a silent pause, is a self-interruption; F_0 groups are indicated with underlining, and gaze is in italics):